SastraNababan/javascript-tutorial-id/1-js/02-first-steps/15-function-expressions-arrows/article.md

 Function Expressions are created when the execution reaches them.
 That would happen only in the line `(*)`.
 Too late.

+Another special feature of Function Declarations is their block scope.

-**When a Function Declaration is made within a code block, it is visible everywhere inside that block.
+**In strict mode, when a Function Declaration is within a code block, it's visible everywhere inside that block.
 But not outside of it.**

-Sometimes that's handy to declare a local function only needed in that block alone.
-But that feature may also cause problems.

-For instance, let's imagine that we need to declare a function `welcome()` depending on the `age` variable that we get in run time.
+For instance, let's imagine that we need to declare a function `welcome()` depending on the `age` variable that we get during runtime.
 And then we plan to use it some time later.

-The code below doesn't work:
+If we use Function Declaration, it won't work as intended:

 ```js run
 let age = prompt("What is your age?", 18);